hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

   and e2."postDate" is not null
 ;
 ```
-It was a subquery in a larger query, but I will not copy the whole thing here as it would be hard to see the important parts.
+This was a subquery in a larger query, but I will not copy the whole thing here as it would be hard to see the important parts.

 While refactoring the code, I realized that the `handle` column is not used anywhere, so, I removed it.
 The output no longer included any data from the `entrytypes` table.
 You might think that the `entrytypes` table still did some filtering since we are performing inner join.
 But it does not filter anything, even though you cannot see it from the query alone.